 Brighton and Hove Recovery Service

-Synthetic Opioids increase the risk of overdose.
+Synthetic opioids increase the risk of overdose.
 They have been found throughout the UK drug supply, including in Brighton and Hove.
-It is important to appreciate that Synthetic Opioids are not just appearing in heroin, but also in non-opiate drugs such as Benzodiazepines (Valium and what gets sold as Xanax), ‘Spice,’ MDMA, Cocaine, Ketamine and illicit Vapes.
+Synthetic opioids are not just appearing in heroin, but also in non-opiate drugs such as benzodiazepines (Valium and what gets sold as Xanax), ‘Spice,’ MDMA, cocaine, ketamine and illicit vapes.

 If you use any of these substances, you are potentially at risk of an overdose.